What Happens If You’re Paralyzed in a Car Accident?

 People living with paraplegia or quadriplegia are typically unable to afford the medical insurance needed to cover the rehabilitation and ongoing care costs and may be forced to rely on family or loved ones for caregiving needs.

 In addition, in far too many accidents, the victim was in no way responsible.
 Those who have lost the use of their limbs do have recourse, however.
 The courts provide remedies to those who have been injured due to the negligence of another party.
-An experienced attorney is your best resource for pursuing fair compensation.
+An experienced personal injury lawyer is your best resource for pursuing fair compensation.

 At Douglas & London, we understand the life-changing impact of a spinal cord injury.
-Our legal team has the resources and skill to help victims secure the money damages they need to get the best medical care to forge ahead with their lives.
+Our New York City personal injury lawyers have the resources and skill to help victims secure the money damages they need to get the best medical care to forge ahead with their lives.

 How auto accidents cause paralysis